Heres che (that is ‘hello’ in Muscogee)!

 I have experience teaching a wider range of courses to diverse populations at a variety of institutions.
 Recently, I served as a Consortium for Faculty Diversity Postdoctoral Fellow at DePauw University.
 While at DePauw, I had the opportunity to teach courses like Feminism and Science, Native American Philosophy, and Ethical Issues in Indian Country.

 During my CFD Fellowship, I wrote and was awarded a Diversity and Inclusion Grant from the American Philosophical Association to develop the Inclusive Summer High School Institute for Philosophy (ISHIP) at The Prindle Institute for Ethics at DePauw University.
 This summer eighteen high school students from across the United States spent a week on the DePauw campus with faculty mentors, learning about philosophy.
 I am honored and excited to have created a program that introduces the benefits of philosophy to high school juniors from social groups that are underrepresented in the discipline.
-An added bonus–I was interviewed by a reporter for my tribal newspaper (see page 7).
+An added bonus–I was interviewed by a reporter for my tribal newspaper (link).

 If you have any questions, you can contact me using the following form: